stateio/stateio.github.com/source/_posts/2012-11-09-hacking-letterpress.markdown

 imagine they are using undocumented calls in the iTunes libraries to do this.

-I didn't want to rely on a 3rd party paid app like iExplorer, so I used libimobiledevice.
+Since I didn't want to rely on a 3rd party paid app like iExplorer, I used libimobiledevice.
 [libimobiledevice](http://www.libimobiledevice.org/) is an open-source library that allows you to talk to iOS devices, and it includes the API.
-It works on OS X and Linux.
+It works on both OS X and Linux.

 I ended up writing a ruby gem that acts as an adapter for libimobiledevice.
 It's available on github as